mslycn/my-home-assistant-docker-project/2.1Docker Cli Local Voice - How to Install/README.md

 ~~~
 Note

-Adjust /path/to/local/data  to a directory on your Linux machine where Whisper can store its data.
+Adjust /path/to/local/data  to a directory on your Linux machine where Whisper can store its model data.

 docker ps -a